karnamalaviya/F1-Scraping/README.md

-# F1 Scraping Project
+# Web Scraping Projects

-Code for scraping Formula 1 data from the web and presenting data in R Shiny Dashboard.
+Code for scraping data from the web, including:
-Includes code for:
-- Scraping Historical Race Data
+- Formula 1 Historical Race Data
-- Scraping Formula 1 Fantasy Game Results (outdated)
+- Formula 1 Fantasy League Game Results (outdated)
-- Presenting Formula 1 Data in a Shiny App with Plotly Graphics
+- State-Year Opioid Use Disorder Population from the National Survey of Drug Use and Health